 In this one in the Roundism series I started hatching up the paper with diagonal strokes like always when the motif is very dark.
-I did not wanted to rub them out though like I am use to but quite like the hatched impression and it reminded me to the beginning of my cubist works like in ‘Round Cubism – 14-08-14’.Not a coincidence that it is the same date only 6 years ago?
+I did not wanted to rub them out though like I am use.
+Instead I quite like the hatched impression.
+Maybe it is because it reminds me to the beginning of my cubist works like in ‘Round Cubism – 14-08-14’.Not a coincidence that it is the same date only 6 years ago?
 Eery!

 The contour delineations are slightly cubist though round in order to prevent a rather photographic image.
 After all, who needs just another copied picture that dwell over all social media on the internet these days.
 What message do they try to convey: hollowness?

 Graphite pencil drawing (Sakura 0.5 mm, 4B) on Winsor & Newton Bristol paper (21 x 29.7 x 0.1 cm) – A4 format)

 Share my website on these sites